pschafhalter/pschafhalter.github.io/content/projects/modular-domain-experts/index.md

   multiple domains while demonstrating strong retention of the original model's capabilities.
-- ==MoDE's performance scales with the number of training examples and added parameters, and enablesls flexible sharding configurations that improve training speeds by up to 38%.==
+- ==MoDE's performance scales with the number of training examples and added parameters, and enables flexible sharding configurations that improve training speeds by up to 38%.==